Numbness after head injury can cause a complete loss of feeling or a burning, prickling sensation in various parts of your body.

 - Temperature

-When nerves detect one of these sensations, they send that information to the brain’s thalamus.
-The thalamus then passes that on to the somatosensory cortex.
-If the somatosensory cortex sustains damage, however, then the brain can no longer process sensation.
-As a result, numbness can arise.
+The thalamus is another structure of the brain that plays a key role in sensory processing.
+After the nerves detect sensation, they send that information to the brain’s thalamus, which then passes it on to the somatosensory cortex.
+If the thalamus or somatosensory cortex sustains damage, the brain may no longer be able to accurately process sensation, potentially leading to numbness.

-Other symptoms of nerve damage after head injury include:
+Symptoms of nerve damage after head injury may include:

 - Burning